Gennaro Raso: LMC World President

 The Loners were a successful club under Lenti's leadership.
 By the late 1980s, the Loners were the third largest motorcycle club in Ontario, being exceeded only by the Outlaws and Satan's Choice.
-Raso was forced to remove Frank Lenti from the Loners for the second time in 1994, which is said to either be due to allegations of him stealing from the club or the fact that his temper was apparently getting out of control.
+Raso was forced to remove Lenti from the Loners for the second time in 1994, which is said to either be due to allegations of him stealing from the club or the fact that his temper was apparently getting out of control.
 Upon being kicked out of the Loners, Lenti would go on to found a new outlaw motorcycle club, the Diablos MC, which would later go to war with the Loners in the summer of 1995, supported by the Satan's Choice.
-Jimmy Raso would lead the Loners through the conflict against the Satan's Choice and Diablos and would emerge victorious by late 1995, completely destroying and absorbing the Diablos.
+Raso would lead the Loners through the conflict against the Satan's Choice and Diablos and would emerge victorious by late 1995, completely destroying and absorbing the Diablos.

-In early 1997, the Loners split into two factions, one led by club founder Jimmy Raso and another by Frank Grano.
-The pro-Angel faction led by Grano, consisting of 20 members joined the pro-Angel Para-Dice Riders, who would join the Hells Angels in 2000.
-While the anti-Angel faction led by Raso, which maintained the majority of the club's members retained the Loners name and continue to expand the club.
-Stadnick cut off the supply of narcotics to the remaining Loners, this caused a temporary decline forcing the club to seek alternative sources of supply for their narcotics, Raso was able to solve this issue by eventually coming to a deal with the Outlaws Motorcycle Club.
+In early 1997, the Loners split into two factions, one led by Raso and another by Frank Grano.
+The pro-Hells Angel faction led by Grano joined the Para-Dice Riders while a rump remained under Raso.
+The split a breach with the Hells Angels.
+Stadnick had cut off the Loners supply to narcotics.
+Without a supply of drugs from the Hells Angels, the journalist Jerry Langton that the Loners "faded into obscurity.
+Bikers gangs without a steady supply of drugs to sell generally don't make headlines"..
 In the 2000, Raso was a driving force in having the Loners form an alliance with fellow International Canadian Motorcycle Club the Rock Machine.

 Raso would lead the club through the Ontario Biker War as the Hells Angels engaged the Outlaws and the Loners for control of the province.
 2001 saw the clubs London chapter join the Bandidos, which Raso heavy disagreed with as he had declined offer to "Patch-Over" any chapters.
 On 22 May 2001, Raso lost an entire chapter to the Bandidos.